jcollard/CSharpCookbook/LocalVariables.md

 ## Declare and Initialize a Variable

-Initializing a variable is occurs the first time you assign a value to a variable.
-This is so common that it is possible to both declare and initialize a variable in a single statement.
+Initializing a variable is the process of assigning a variable for the first time.
+It is so common to initialize a variable after declaring it that there is special syntax for declaring and initializing a variable in a single statement.

 ### Recipe <!-- omit in toc -->